 Hatred Unleashed

 Saul was on the move too.
-He wanted to rid Jerusalem of the believers, and even pursued them to the towns they thought would be safe havens.
+He wanted to rid Jerusalem of the believers.
+He even pursued them to the towns they thought would be safe havens.
 The example of his spiritual superiors in stoning Stephen, gave him permission to excel in destroying the Christians' faith.
 He put believers in prison and persecuted some to death (Acts 22:4) while also advancing his own reputation as a zealous and holy man.
 Later, he accepted that he was wrong (Acts 26:9-11): he became a Christian with a new name, Paul.